 This past October, Casey married her now husband, Caleb, who manages Elevate Coffee and also leads with Hope’s Jr. High.
 She has worked at Elevate Coffee for six years and continues to work there part time as a coffee roaster.
 Casey loves to learn, thrift, visit local coffee shops, talk about theology, and take long drives!

 Jessica is an Arizona native who has been part of the Hope family since 2009.
-Over the years, she has served on the Summer Team and in worship before having the incredible opportunity to serve the children and families of Hope as our Hope Kids leader.
+Over the years, she has served on Summer Team and in worship before having the incredible opportunity to serve the children and families of Hope as our Hope Kids leader.

 Davin Brown joined the team in August 2020.
 He was raised in Southern California and started his college journey at Grand Canyon University in 2018.